 The estimated baseline economic contributions from current grazing on the allotments include direct, indirect, and induced labor employment, resulting in approximately 24 jobs within the Phillips County workforce, approximately \$291,500 in direct labor income, and approximately \$1.8 million in direct economic output at the county level.
 Approximately 17 of these jobs are in agricultural occupations in the following sectors: Wholesale; Crop farming; Support activities for agriculture and forestry; and Veterinary services (IMPLAN 2019).
 This represents a relatively minimal proportion of total employment in Phillips County.
+Estimated economic contributions under Alternative A (including the direct, indirect, and induced employment, labor income, value added and total output) are presented in Table 13.

 Grazing receipts are distributed in accordance with federal law and BLM regulations for TGA Section 15 leases that allocate 50 percent of the receipts to the State and 50 percent to the BLM's range improvement fund, as well as TGA Section 3 permits that allocate 12.5 percent of the receipts to the State.
-Based
+10 Based